Massachusetts Wedding Laws

 Massachusetts law authorizes several different types of civil and religious representatives to conduct wedding ceremonies, including all ordained ministers and deacons, cantors and rabbis, Buddhist priests, friends of the Quaker Society, or representatives of a Spiritual Assembly of the Baha’is.

-Ministers who reside in another state must register with the Secretary of the Commonwealth; they must provide a copy of their ordination credentials as well as a letter of good standing.
+All ministers planning to perform a wedding in Massachusetts must register with the Secretary of the Commonwealth; they must provide a copy of their ordination credentials as well as a letter of good standing.
+Ministers who do not reside in Massachusetts have a separate registration process from non-residents, so be sure to clarify your residency status.
 The Secretary of the Commonwealth will then provide ministers with a certificate of validation that must be attached to a marriage certificate when it is completed.
 The fee to obtain the certificate of validation is approximately $20-25.

 Show Legal Excerpt+